thyagomota/api-labs/lab-02/README.md

 ## Goals

-The goal of this lab is to implement an API that returns a random quote, with the same requirements of [Lab 01](../lab-01).
-In the previous lab, the <em>path</em> for a random quote was 0.
+The goal of this lab is to implement an API that returns a single quote, with the same requirements of [Lab 01](../lab-01).
+In the previous lab, the <em>path</em> for a random quote was always set to zero.
 In this new lab the user can request a specific quote based on the quote's id indicated in the path.
 Because the requested quote might not exist, a 404 (Not Found) response was added to the API's specification.

 ## Steps